verdie-g/StoredProcedureEFCore/README.md

 If the field's DB column name contains underscores, the mapper will require a *Column* attribute over the C# property.
 This attribute is optionnal.

+During the mapping if a model property doesn't match with any column of the DataReader, the program will crash.
+If someone find a performant solution for this problem, tell me.

 Useful files are:
 - DataAccessBase.cs shows how to call a stored procedure
 - ColumnAttribute.cs is an attribute to specify the colmun name of property